-Rick Rosenthal's Halloween II (1981) pulls off the near impossible task of matching John Carpenter's original horror classic chill for chill.
-Despite the fact that Dick Warlock takes over as 'the shape' from Nick Castle in the original film this reviewer has never been able to discern any real differences in the performances given.
-Purists, please don't flood this blog with examples of how the two men differ in their take on Michael Myers.
+Rick Rosenthal's Halloween II (1981) ought to be ‘required viewing’ for any director attempting a sequel, remake or update of a classic horror film.
+This sequel pulls off the near impossible task of matching John Carpenter's horror classic chill for chill.
+And, it remains so reverent to the mood, tone, style and pacing of the original that it’s pretty hard to discern both films were not directed by the same person.
+Hence, continuity is upheld, the result being that watching both movies back to back feels very much like one four hour epic slasher.
+Despite the fact that Dick Warlock takes over as 'the shape' from Nick Castle in the original I have never been able to discern any jarring differences in the performance given.
+Purists: please don't flood this blog with examples of how the two men differ in their take on Michael Myers.
 Let's just agree that they do, but unremarkably so to the untrained eye.

-He drains the blood from head nurse Mrs. Alves (Gloria Gifford) in an operating room, strangles Budd, drowns Budd's girlfriend, Karen (Pamela Sue Shoop) in a scorching recuperative bath that also peels away her skin, sticks a hypodermic needle through nurse Janet's (Ana Alicia) eye, whacks a hammer through security guard Mr. Garrett's (Cliff Emmich) head and sticks a knife into nurse Jill's (Tawny Moyer) back, using the handle to raise her to the ceiling until her shoes fall off.
+He drains the blood from head nurse Mrs. Alves (Gloria Gifford) in an operating room, strangles Budd, drowns Budd's girlfriend, Nurse Karen (Pamela Sue Shoop) in a scorching recuperative bath that peels away her skin, sticks a hypodermic needle through Nurse Janet's (Ana Alicia) eye, whacks a hammer through security guard Mr. Garrett's (Cliff Emmich) head and sticks a knife into Nurse Jill's (Tawny Moyer) back, using it as a handle to raise her up to the ceiling until her shoes fall off.
 If nothing else we have to give writers Carpenter and Hill top marks for keeping the slaughter amusing and varied at all times.

 In the meantime, Laurie becomes semi-conscious.
 Realizing she must escape Michael once more, Laurie stumbles through the bowels of the hospital, crawling on wounded hands and knees through tight windows and air ducts until Sam Loomis arrives.
 He confronts Michael inside one of the operating rooms, opens the valves on the oxygen tanks and instructs Laurie to run for her life, moments before igniting the tainted air with an open flame from his cigarette lighter.
 Michael emerges from this blaze as a human torch but falls to his 'presumed death' inches away from Laurie.

-It was always Carpenter's intension that his serial killer should die at the end of this sequel.
-That various directors have continued to resurrect Michael Myers from the ashes is a pity because none of the subsequent movies have been able to retain that all pervasive air of unbridled evil that permeates every frame of the original film and nearly all the scenes from this first sequel.
+Halloween II is a spooky film.
+In keeping with Carpenter’s original intent, the gruesomeness of the aforementioned acts of slaughter in Rosenthal’s sequel is kept at bay, mostly photographed in half-shadow with quick edits.
+We get just enough to shock us out of our seats without turning our stomachs.
+That’s clever, in a way that so many horror movies regrettably are not.
+It was always Carpenter's intent that his serial killer should die at the end of this sequel.
+That various directors have continued to resurrect Michael Myers from the ashes is a pity because none of the subsequent movies have been able to retain that all pervasive air of unbridled evil that permeates every frame of the original film and nearly all of the scenes from this first sequel.

-Director Rosenthal has taken valuable lessons from the master of the first movie.
+Director Rosenthal has gleaned valuable lessons from the master.
 He recaptures the mood and terror of the original without 'aping' it.
-Stylistically, Rosenthal manages a minor coup.
-His staging retains the best elements of suspense from the first film.
-Even so, it is rumoured that Carpenter was recalled after the rough cut to re-edit the footage.
-Rosenthal was reportedly not pleased with this decision nor with Carpenter's 'tampering'.
+Stylistically, Rosenthal manages another minor coup.
+His staging retains the best elements of suspense from the first film, never devolving into pure camp or gore.
+Even so, it is rumored that Carpenter was recalled to the studio after the rough cut had been assembled to re-edit this footage.
+Rosenthal was reportedly not pleased with this decision or with what he perceived as Carpenter's 'tampering'.
 Nevertheless, Halloween II stands on its own because of Rosenthal's meticulous attention to detail.

 FILM RATING (out of 5 - 5 being the best)